-Pros and Cons of Living in Temecula Wine Country
+The Benefits and Drawbacks of Living in Temecula Wine Country

 Temecula is a city that is most well-known for its beautiful Temecula Wine Country.
 The rolling hills and beautiful vineyards that cover this area make it a great destination for people looking to escape the hustle and bustle of city life.
 In this blog, we are going to talk about all of the pros and cons of living in Temecula Wine Country.
 If you are considering moving to Temecula, or if you’re searching for a beautiful place to call home, then you’ve come to the right place!

 For many people, especially commuters, location is a big deciding factor when it comes to choosing a new home.
 Living in Temecula Wine Country has many pros and cons when it comes to the location.
-On one hand, you are surrounded by beautiful views of Vineyards and very few large developments that distract from the natural beauty.
-If you work from home, or if you happen to work somewhere in Temecula/ Murrieta, then the drive from Temecula Wine Country will seem like a breeze.
+On the one hand, you can see beautiful vineyards all around you, and there aren’t many big buildings to take away from the natural beauty.
+If you work from home or if you happen to work somewhere in Temecula or Murrieta, then the drive from Temecula Wine Country will seem like a breeze.

-Temecula as a whole has a wonderful assortment of bars and restaurants scattered throughout the city.
-The 2 largest places for bars and restaurants in the city are the Promenade Temecula and Old Town Temecula.
-These two hot spot locations have over 45 assorted restaurants and bars between them.
+As a whole, Temecula has a great variety of bars and restaurants all over the city.
+The Promenade Temecula and Old Town Temecula have the most bars and restaurants in the city.
+These two hotspot locations have over 45 assorted restaurants and bars between them.
 Driving from Temecula Wine Country, it takes about 25 minutes to get to either of these areas.
-However, there are a few small restaurants located inside Temecula Wine Country such as The Vineyard Rose restaurant, The Restaurant at Ponte, and Creekside Grill.
+But there are a few small restaurants like The Vineyard Rose, The Restaurant at Ponte, and Creekside Grill in Temecula Wine Country.

-These are all located around the Rancho California/Anza Rd intersection.
-Depending on where you live these restaurants could be as little as five minutes away.
-Of course, when we’re talking about the pros and cons of living in Temecula Wine Country it’s important to factor this in and take into account your lifestyle.
-It’s up to you to decide exactly how important it is for you and your family to live nearby all of the bars and restaurants in Temecula.
+These are all located around the Rancho California/Anza Road intersection.
+Depending on where you live, these restaurants could be as little as five minutes away.
+Of course, when we’re talking about the pros and cons of living in Temecula Wine Country, it’s important to factor this in and take your lifestyle into account.
+It’s up to you to decide exactly how important it is for you and your family to live near all of the bars and restaurants in Temecula.

-The homes located in Temecula Wine Country vary greatly in price since these homes are virtually all custom built.
-The homes here sell for $1,120,521 on average with a max sales price of about $2,800,000 and a minimum of about $370,000 (These prices are based on data pulled from sales over the last 3 months).
-One of the major Pros of living in Temecula Wine Country the beautiful and unique homes that can be found here.
+Homes in Temecula Wine Country have very different prices because almost all of them are made to order.
+The homes here sell for $1,120,521 on average, with a maximum sales price of about $2,800,000 and a minimum of about $370,000 (these prices are based on data pulled from sales over the last 3 months).
+Beautiful and unique homes are one of the major benefits of living in Temecula Wine Country.
 Because these homes are custom-built and often one of a kind, you never have a “cookie-cutter” feel when driving through this area.
-These homes also feature much larger lot sizes which is a huge bonus for people who would like more land or even properties zoned for equestrian use.
+These homes also feature much larger lot sizes, which is a huge bonus for people who would like more land or even properties zoned for equestrian use.

 There are plenty of grocery options within a fairly short drive, depending upon where exactly in Temecula wine country you are living.
-The closest grocery store to the north portion of the Temecula wine country is Barons Market which is about a 7 to 10-minute drive from most of the homes in the area.
-A larger grocery center, with many options, is located just South-West of wine country near the intersection of Margarita Road and Temecula Parkway.
-This shopping center is only about 10-15 minutes away and has Stater Brothers, Albertson, Walmart, Sprouts, and Island Pacific Seafood Market.
-One of the cons of living in Wine Country is that you will be a bit further from stores of all types.
-However, because of this, there is very little traffic which allows you to enjoy the natural beauty of this region.
+The closest grocery store to the north portion of Temecula wine country is Barons Market, which is about a 7- to 10-minute drive from most of the homes in the area.
+Just southwest of wine country, at the corner of Margarita Road and Temecula Parkway, there is a bigger grocery store with many options.
+This shopping center is only about 10-15 minutes away and has Stater Brothers, Albertson’s, Walmart, Sprouts, and Island Pacific Seafood Market.
+One of the cons of living in a wine country is that you will be a bit further from stores of all types.
+However, because of this, there is very little traffic, which allows you to enjoy the natural beauty of this region.

 Temecula Valley Unified School District is one of the top-rated districts in all of California.
-To the right I have listed the schools that most people living in Temecula Wine Country would have access to.
-If you are interested in checking out the ratings and reviews please go to greatschools.com to view a full breakdown.
-There are not any public schools located within the Temecula Wine Country so the schools are about a 10-15 minute drive from most homes in this area.
+To the right, I have listed the schools that most people living in Temecula Wine Country would have access to.
+If you are interested in checking out the ratings and reviews, please go to greatschools.com to view a full breakdown.
+There are not any public schools located within the Temecula Wine Country, so the schools are about a 15- to 20-minute drive from most homes in this area.

-Thank you for reading my blog, I hope you found this information helpful.
-I am a licensed Real Estate Agent and specialist in the Temecula Valley and surrounding area.
-If you have any questions regarding the Temecula housing Market or Real Estate in general please contact me.
+Thank you for reading my blog.
+I hope you found this information helpful.
+I am a licensed real estate agent and specialist in the Temecula Valley and the surrounding area.
+If you have any questions regarding the Temecula housing market or real estate in general, please contact me.